-In the answer above, the initial uba_add operation doubled the size of the array, consuming every banked tokens.
-Based on your answer above, what is the minimum number of tokens that should be charged for each uba_rem operation so that enough tokens are banked for the resize of the array?
+In the answer above, the initial uba\add operation doubled the size of the array, consuming every banked token.
+Based on your answer above, what is the minimum number of tokens that should be charged for each uba\rem operation so that enough tokens are banked for the resize of the array?
 In your analysis, the only thing we have to pay for with tokens is array writes.

-token(s).
+\token(s).